antonshpak100/ESP32-CAM_CLI/README.md

 ### Hardware setup

-* To set up the hardware, I connected the pins on the ESP32 with the pins on the FTDI programmer as follows:
+* To set up the hardware, I connect the pins on the ESP32 with the pins on the FTDI programmer as follows:

 [image]

-* Make sure the FTDI programmer is set to 5V output (this is controlled by the jumper across the 3 upward pins).
+* After this, I make sure the FTDI programmer is set to 5V output (this is controlled by the jumper across the 3 upward pins).
-* Once I had everything connected, I plugged the FTDI programmer into my laptop via the Mini-USB port and checked that the LED indicator light was on.
+* Once I have everything connected, I plug the FTDI programmer into my laptop via the Mini-USB port, verifying that the LED indicator light turns on.

 ### Uploading code to the ESP32